João Aurélio

-João Miguel Coimbra Aurélio (born 17 August 1988) is a Portuguese professional footballer who plays as a right-back or a right midfielder for Primeira Liga club Nacional.
+João Miguel Coimbra Aurélio (born 17 August 1988) is a Portuguese former professional footballer who played as a right-back or a right midfielder.

-He spent the vast majority of his career with Nacional, making 323 competitive appearances over 11 seasons (two spells).
-He also represented Vitória de Guimarães and Moreirense in his country, totalling 297 Primeira Liga games.
+He spent the vast majority of his career with Nacional, making 344 competitive appearances over 12 seasons (two spells).
+He also represented Vitória de Guimarães and Moreirense in his country, totalling 318 Primeira Liga games.

+Aurélio earned caps for Portugal at youth level.

 Club career

 Nacional

 Born in Beja, Aurélio began his professional career with lower league club S.C.
 Penalva do Castelo.
 In the 2008–09 season, he moved straight into the Primeira Liga with Madeira's C.D.
 Nacional, managing ten league appearances in his first year and scoring in a 2–1 away win against C.F.
 Os Belenenses on 26 April 2009.

-In the following campaign, Aurélio started impressively, netting against Sporting CP in the opener – although he also scored in his own net – and S.C.
+In the following campaign, Aurélio started impressively, netting twice against Sporting CP in the opener – once in his own net – and S.C.
 Olhanense, both 1–1 draws.
-Additionally, he also started and scored in the UEFA Europa League 4–3 home defeat of FC Zenit Saint Petersburg (eventual 5–4 aggregate win).
+Additionally, he scored in the UEFA Europa League 4–3 home defeat of FC Zenit Saint Petersburg (eventual 5–4 aggregate win).

 Aurélio continued to be an important first-team element in the following six top-division seasons, appearing in 149 matches and scoring in a 3–0 victory at Rio Ave F.C. on 28 September 2013.
 He also featured regularly as a right-back.

 Vitória Guimarães

-On 9 June 2016, Aurélio signed a two-year contract with Vitória SC, where he had played youth football from ages 17 to 19.
-He played 62 total games for the team from Guimarães, including four in their run to the final of the Taça de Portugal, but was unused in the decisive match that the team lost 2–1 to S.L.
+On 9 June 2016, Aurélio signed a two-year contract with Vitória de Guimarães, where he had played youth football from ages 17 to 19.
+He totalled 62 games for the side, including four in their run to the final of the Taça de Portugal, but was unused in the decisive match that the team lost 2–1 to S.L.
 Benfica.

 Aurélio started in a 3–1 defeat to the same opponent in the Supertaça Cândido de Oliveira on 5 August 2017.